 - Upon completion of this course students will apply the challenges and premises of spoken vocalization, including but not limited to articulation, projection and dialect employment, of prescribed portrayal through live public performance.

-|1.
-Description - |
+|Description - |

-|Supervised participation as a performer in scheduled non-musical productions of the Theatre Arts Department with a designated emphasis towards advanced vocal acumen and heightened physical embodiment through live public performance.
-This course culminates in a fully staged theatrical production.|
+|Supervised participation as a performer in scheduled non-musical productions of the theatre arts department with a designated emphasis towards advanced vocal acumen and heightened physical embodiment through live public performance.
+Culminates in a fully staged theatrical production.|

-|2.
-Course Objectives - |
+|Course Objectives - |

-|The student will: |
+|The student will be able to: |

 - Experience rehearsal and development of progressive, challenging vocal techniques to be included in the rehearsal and performance process.

 - Explore and develop a confident sense of actor character representation through introduction to and incorporation of a variety of physicalized embodiment approaches cemented through the added challenges of live public performance.

 |A fully-equipped studio or standard proscenium theatre, dressing and make-up rooms, theatre scenic and costume shops, theatre box office, additional rehearsal space as required, basic audio-visual equipment. |

 |Course Content (Body of knowledge) - |